-- Wainwright Air Station (Sheet 250) is located approximately 19 miles northeast of the center of this map.
+- Wainwright Air Station (Sheet 250) is located approximately 12 miles north of the center of this map.
 This facility is closed to the public and should be considered for emergency landing only.
 The unattended, 3,000 ft. gravel runway is not maintained and its condition is unknown.
 Visual inspection recommended prior to use.
-May be used for spill response operations upon approval by Elmendorf Air Force Base, 11th Air Force Airfield Management, (907) 5527384/3636/5265. - An unattended, 4,400 ft. gravel airstrip serving the village of Atqasuk (located out of map coverage area) is located approximately 72 miles east of the center of this map.
+May be used for spill response operations upon approval by Elmendorf Air Force Base, 11th Air Force Airfield Management, (907) 5527384/3636/5265. - An unattended, 4,500 ft. gravel airstrip serving the village of Wainwright (Sheet 250 & 251) is located approximately 13 miles north of the center of this map.
+Visual inspection recommended prior to use. - An unattended, 4,400 ft. gravel airstrip serving the village of Atqasuk (located out of map coverage area) is located approximately 59 miles east of the center of this map.
 Visual inspection recommended prior to use.